Frustrated in Christian Calling?

 6. How has God been growing you so that you might eventually live that dream?

-• My website and blog have been growing more rapidly.
+- My website and blog are growing rapidly.

 7. What would you need to do to prepare for your dream?
 (What is YOUR part of doing your dream?)

-• Learn how to do online courses using the excellent website plugins that I already have.
+- Learn how to create and deliver online courses using the excellent website plugins that I already have.

 8. What seemingly impossible things would God need to do in order for you to fulfill your dream?
 (What is GOD'S part of doing your dream?)